PaulSchiretz/pgl-backup/README.md

 ## Retention Policy

-The retention policy is designed to give you a detailed short-term history and a space-efficient long-term history.
-It works using a "promotion" system.
+The retention policy is designed to give you a detailed short-term history and a space-efficient long-term history. `pgl-backup` supports separate retention policies for **Incremental** mode (archives) and **Snapshot** mode.

+*   **Incremental Retention**: Enabled by default.
+It manages the lifecycle of your historical incremental archives.
+*   **Snapshot Retention**: Disabled by default.
+This means all snapshots are kept forever unless you explicitly enable this policy.

+Both policies work using a "promotion" system.
 When cleaning up old backups, `pgl-backup` scans all your archives from newest to oldest and decides which ones to keep.

 Here's how it works for each backup, in order of priority:
 1.  **Hourly**: Is there an open "hourly" slot?
 If yes, keep this backup and move to the next one.